prasannavl/SharpLog/README.md

 Logger writers, fret not, you'd almost never have to implement the whole thing yourself.

-There're abstract classes for that. **90% of the time, you'd just end up implement one Execute method, and an optional ExecuteAsync method**.
+There're abstract classes for that. **90% of the time, you'd just end up implementing an Execute method, and an optional ExecuteAsync method**.
 Everything else is already wired-up for you and ready to go.

 Fun and useful ideas:
 ---